-In my capacity as a member of the Intelligence Committee, I have oversight duties for the intelligence community and a role in protecting our national security.
-I will continue to support the efforts of our intelligence community at home and abroad, especially as we balance protecting our nation’s civil liberties with protection from continued terrorist threats.
+In Jim’s capacity as a member of the Intelligence Committee, he has oversight duties for the intelligence community and a role in protecting our national security.
+He will continue to support the efforts of our intelligence community at home and abroad, especially as we balance protecting our nation’s civil liberties with protection from continued terrorist threats.

 There is no doubt that we are in an intelligence war.
 Our international rivals, as well as hackers and other asymmetrical threats, are targeting American security systems and citizens in an attempt to find and exploit any weakness.
 Terrorist groups like ISIS are taking advantage of new technologies and ways to communicate to plan their attacks and inflict as much damage as possible.
 Information has become weaponized, and it has made the world a more dangerous place.

 Fortunately, the United States has the best technical minds in the world as well as the resources required to fight these threats.
 It will require constant vigilance to stay ahead of those who would do us harm, but it is necessary that we do so.
 Jim will continue to ensure that our intelligence agencies have the support they need to protect us.